mcjamesloon/FVTT_Docker/docs/Modules.md

    unzip -o ./*.zip
    ls -la
    ```
    > *NOTE:* If you receive an error that goes: `unzip: cannot find zipfile directory in one of...` Please paste the URL into a web browser and make sure it does not direct to the github overview page.
-You must have the **RAW** download link.*
+You must have the **RAW** download link.

-4. Clean up the zip files.
+4. Clean up the zip files
    > Note: This step is optional; however, it may prevent problems installing modules later down the road.

    > Command: